Renoks-Dev/NewRelic-Logs-To-Discord-Webhook/README.md

 ### Prerequisites
 - Node.js (version 20 or higher)
-- New Relic account with API key and NerdGraph query.
+- New Relic account with API key and NerdGraph query
 - Discord Webhook URL

 ### Setup